-Our team serves 6th grade to 12th grade students with strong academic potential, especially those from low income families, potential 1st generation college students, and other students at risk of academic achievement gaps.
-Our goals are to increase the number of Dreamers who graduate from high school and successfully complete postsecondary education or career training.
-College & Career Preparation Specialists report to a Program Manager and College Dreams Co-Directors, and are responsible for providing an array of school-based and community-based services, resources, and opportunities for Dreamers:
+Our team serves low-income, first generation and underrepresented youth in 6th grade through post-secondary education/training.
+College Dreams’ goals are to increase the number of students who graduate from high school and successfully complete postsecondary education or career training.
+The College and Career Preparation Specialist 1 will report to a Program Manager and be responsible for providing an array of school-based and community-based services, resources, and opportunities for students.

 School and Community Connections

-Helps build a “college-going” culture among Dreamers and other students
+- Helps build a “college-going” culture among students

 Student Skill Building Services

-Helps Dreamers link interests and strengths to college/career plans
+- Helps students link interests and strengths to college/career plans

-Expands opportunities to Dreamers to participate in career related learning experiences
+- Expands opportunities to students to participate in career related learning experiences

-Enhances assess to occupational skill training, job shadows and work experience
+- Enhances access to occupational skill training, job shadows and work experience

 Student Support Services